BDBC-KG-NLP/TEN_EMNLP2020/README.md

 ## Datasets
 The datasets used in this paper include DSTC2, WOZ and MultiWOZ.
 All of the 3 datasets are publicly available.
 Here we provide the processed version of the 3 datasets.
 You can download the zipped datasets "__data.zip__" from the [Google Drive](https://drive.google.com/drive/folders/1iLlsd5BeTmbuyuLWus4rJeCx5HMI6ocd?usp=sharing) or the [Baidu Cloud](https://pan.baidu.com/s/1Fl13MAP8nVtONAc3KQGdAQ) (access code: ac0f).
 If you use a new dataset, you should first transform the data format as the same as the __.json__ file in ./data/DSTC2/raw, then process it by running __preprocess_data.py__.

+## Training and Evaluation
++ Unzip the processed data into the "__data__" directory.
++ Configurate the models in the __config.py__.
+The default configurations for TEN-XH,TEN-X,TEN-Y and TEN are provided but commented.
+If you want to use the default configurations, just __uncomment the corresponding lines__.
+Note that the TEN model is initialized by a pre-trained TEN-X model, so before you run the TEN model, you should first run a TEN-X model and set the "__args\['resume'\]__" in the config.py.
++ Training: use the command __sh run.sh__ to run the models.
++ Test: use the command __sh test.sh__ to evaluate the models.

 ## References
 [Henderson et al., 2014] Matthew Henderson, Blaise Thomson and Steve J. Young.
 Word-Based Dialog State Tracking with Recurrent Neural Networks.
 In SIGDIAL 2014.